Stephen Curry is the greatest shooter ever to play the game, and you’re probably here to try and emulate his greatness in your player.

 Steph has one of the most ridiculous handles in NBA history.
 Players like Allen Iverson, Kyrie Irving, and Stephen Curry are in a league of their own.

-Some players can also be considered an honorable mention, like Jamal Crawford or Tim Hardaway, but AI, Curry, and Irving are just different.
+Some players can also be considered honorable mentions, like Jamal Crawford or Tim Hardaway, but AI, Curry, and Irving are just different.

 For the attributes, we can’t go more than 89 as we want to save more points for allocation.